AAAATTIEH/auto-chain/README.md

 # Auto-Chain

-## Branches

-We maintain two main branches in this repository:

-- **stable**: The `stable` branch is specifically created for the LLM Hackathon on Streamlit.
-It is intended to provide a stable and reliable version of Auto-Chain for the hackathon event.

-- **master**: The `master` branch is used for the latest updates and development of Auto-Chain.
-It may include new features, enhancements, and bug fixes.
-Please note that this branch may occasionally be less stable due to ongoing development efforts.

 ## Description

 Autochain is a versatile and dynamic `streamlit` application specifically crafted to simplify the process of prototyping Langchain agents.
 With Autochain, developers can effortlessly create and iterate on agent prototypes, streamlining the testing and development process.
 This user-friendly tool allows for easy agent management and behavior adjustments with exceptional precision.